netascode/ansible-dc-vxlan-example/README.md

   nac-ndfc1-->data_model_files
 ```

-The data model is **required** to exist under the `host_vars` directory structure.
-The inventory file is organizing how the variables are read through both the group_vars and the host_vars.
-Under the group_vars is where you will set the `connection.yml` file that has the credentials of the NDFC controller.
-Under the `host_vars` is where we will place the inventory.
+The data model **must** exist under the `host_vars` directory structure.
+The inventory file organizes how the variables are read using both `group_vars` and `host_vars` directories.
+Under `group_vars` is where you populate the `connection.yml` file which stores the credential information for the NDFC controller.

-The collection is **pre-built** to utilize the `group_vars` and `host_vars` matching what is already constructed in the repository.
-Currently this methodology is a 1:1 relationship between code repository and NDFC fabric.
-For more complex environments, the inventory file can be expanded to include multiple groups and hosts including the usage of multi-site fabrics, explained in a separate document.
+The collection is **pre-built** to make use of the `group_vars` and `host_vars` data and matches what is already constructed in the repository.
+There is a 1:1 relationship between the code in the repository and the NDFC fabric.
+For more complex environments, the inventory file can be expanded to include multiple groups and hosts including managment of multi-site fabrics which is explained in a separate document.

 ### Step 1 - Update the inventory file

-In the provided `inventory.yml` file on the root directory, update the `ansible_host` variable to point to your NDFC controller by replacing `10.X.X.X` with the IP address of the NDFC controller.
+In the provided `inventory.yml` file in the root directory, update the `ansible_host` variable to point to your NDFC controller by replacing `10.X.X.X` with the IP address of the NDFC controller.

 ### Step 2 - Configure ansible connection file

-In the directory `group_vars/ndfc` is a file called `connection.yml` that contains example data as:
+In the directory `group_vars/ndfc` is a file called `connection.yml` that contains example data:

 ```yaml
 ---